-If parents purchase meals and their student will be absent, parents must call Higgins Education Center and notify the secretary of the absence no later than 7:30 a.m. or the meal will be charged to the student's account.
+If parents purchase meals and their student will be absent, parents must call District 211 New Endeavors and notify the secretary of the absence no later than 7:30 a.m. or the meal will be charged to the student's account.

-When the account is low in funds, parents will receive a phone call from Higgins Education Center.

-Academy - South students have access to a kitchen area with use of a stove, microwave, toaster, refrigerator, and dishwasher.
-The use of these devices is considered a privilege and may be revoked if used inappropriately.
-Students are expected to bring a lunch everyday in order to maintain energy and good health.
+When the account is low in funds, parents will receive a phone call from New Endeavors.
+New Endeavors students have access to a kitchen area if desired.
+The use of the kitchen is considered a privilege and may be revoked if used inappropriately.
+Students are expected to eat lunch every day in order to maintain energy and good health.
+Breakfast and lunch options are provided for purchase daily.
 Students may not leave campus during the school day to buy lunch with the exception of program administrator approval.